chrisjrob/chrisjrob.github.io/_posts/2010-10-18-install-ruby-on-rails.markdown

 layout: post
 title:  "Installing Ruby on Rails"
 date:   2010-10-18 00:00:00
-categories: technology linux debian
+category: technology
-tags: ruby rails
+tags: [linux, debian, ruby, rails]
 ---

 I need a way of creating some quick and dirty web apps for internal use.
 To this end, I decided to give Ruby on Rails a try.
 Unfortunately it is in heavy development and the Debian packages have not kept up.
 I decided to try and install from source, and, after several blind alleys, I ended up with quite a simple installation...